Water Damage Wall Repair

 Repair the walls.
 This is probably the easiest way to fix water damage to your walls.
 You can either use a home repair kit to do this, or you can fix the damage yourself by following the steps outlined above.
 When you repair the walls, you should place plywood sheets between the wood and the drywall to act as a buffer.
 The moisture from the water damage should then rise through the wood, into the drywall, and then be absorbed by the plywood.
 The moisture should be extracted before the concrete is added.

 After you have repaired the wall to prevent future water damage, you should fill in any holes left by the water damage with drywall primer.
 Drywall primer will help the paint stick and protect your walls from future water damage.
+Learn more about emergency repair by visiting this page.
 Then paint the damaged area, using a high quality latex paint designed for wet rooms, or latex paint that you would use for drywall.